EU policy research and autism: AIMS-2-TRIALS

 Together with Autistica and Autism-Europe, ARC staff coordinate the first European-wide autism community consultation group (Autism Representatives).
 This group includes autistic self-advocates as well as parents and carers of autistic people.

-By managing the project’s website and social media presence, the team at the ARC will update the public, autism community, clinicians and researchers on the consortium’s scientific progress, educational resources and outreach activities provided by the AIMS-2-TRIALS consortium.
+By managing the project’s website and social media presence, the AIMS-2-TRIALS team based the ARC update the public, autism community, clinicians and researchers on the consortium’s scientific progress, educational resources and outreach activities provided by the AIMS-2-TRIALS consortium.

-Educational and outreach activities will be developed for the educational programme and will include webinars, short courses, and an art-science exhibition, all co-designed by members of the autism community.
-Some of the educational activities are part of the Early Career Researcher Autism Network (ECRAN).
-ECRAN is set up by AIMS-2-TRIALS researchers at the ARC and King’s College London but is open to all early career researchers interested in autism biomarker research in Europe.
+The Cambridge team also lead the educational programme which has included webinars, short courses, and an art-science competition and exhibition for autistic artists.
+Many of these activities were designed in consultation with members of the autism community.
+Some of the educational activities, such as training, were part of the Early Career Researcher Autism Network (ECRAN).
+ECRAN was set up by AIMS-2-TRIALS researchers at the ARC and King’s College London but is open to all early career researchers interested in autism biomarker research in Europe.

-Updates will be posted on the AIMS-2-TRIALS website as they become available.
+Updates will be posted on the AIMS-2-TRIALS website as they become available, see AIMS-2-TRIALS news and publications pages.

-Establishing the autism community’s policy priorities is important to ensure that services and research are aligned to such priorities.
-Influencing policy makers is a crucial step to ensure research is translated into action, working towards making the world more autism-friendly and reducing the unacceptably high levels of poor mental health in autistic people.
+Understanding the autism community’s policy priorities is important to ensure that services and research are aligned to meet the needs and wants of the community.
+Influencing policy makers is a crucial step to ensure research is translated into action, working towards making services more accessible and improving support for those struggling with mental health challenges.

 This project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement No 777394.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and EFPIA and AUTISM SPEAKS, Autistica, SFARI.